marcelotduarte/cx_Freeze/doc/src/setup_script.rst

    * - .. option:: uac_admin
      - creates a manifest for an application that will request elevation (Windows only - ignored by Python app from Microsoft Store)
+   * - .. option:: uac_uiaccess
+     - changes the application manifest to bypass user interface control (Windows only - ignored by Python app from Microsoft Store)
    * - .. option:: shortcut_name
      - the name to give a shortcut for the executable when included in an MSI package (Windows only)